KeyboardKit/KeyboardKitPro/README.md

 ## Demo App

-The [KeyboardKit repository][KeyboardKit] has a demo app that shows how to display keyboard state, link to system settings, etc.
+The [main repository][KeyboardKit] has a demo app that shows you how to customize the keyboard, show keyboard state, provide in-app settings in the main app, link to system settings, apply custom styles, etc.

-The demo app has two demo keyboards:

-* `Keyboard` uses KeyboardKit and a customized `SystemKeyboard`.
+The app has two keyboards - a `Keyboard` that uses KeyboardKit and a `KeyboardPro` that uses KeyboardKit Pro.
-* `KeyboardPro` uses KeyboardKit Pro and enables all locales, autocomplete, themes, etc.

 Just open and run the demo app in the `Demo` folder, then enable the keyboards under System Settings.
-Note that you need to enable full access for some features to work.
+Note that you need to enable Full Access for some features to work, like haptic feedback.

 ## KeyboardKit App

-If you want to try KeyboardKit Pro without having to write any code or build the demo app from Xcode, there is a [KeyboardKit app][App] in the App Store, that lets you try out many pro features.
+If you want to try KeyboardKit without having to write any code or build the demo app from Xcode, the [KeyboardKit app][KeyboardKit-App] lets you try out many features by just downloading it from the App Store.